-Mark grew up on a dairy farm near Almonte, ON where his family still crops and raise sheep.
+Mark grew up on a dairy farm near Almonte, ON where his family still farms.
 Mark received his BSc in Agriculture from the University of Guelph in 1994 and his Doctor of Veterinary Medicine in 2001.
 After graduation, Mark practiced mixed animal medicine and surgery first in Eastern Ontario, then in the rural north island of New Zealand.
 After returning to Canada in 2003, Mark practiced both farm and small animal medicine and surgery as a locum veterinarian.
 In 2005 Mark established West Carleton Animal Hospital in the village of Carp.
-Mark lives in Kanata with his young family, and still periodically pines for bovines.
-In his down time, Mark enjoys spending time with his family, travelling, reading, sailing, hiking, camping, canoeing, gaming, and trolling the world wide web for random nuggets of knowlege.
+Mark lives in Kanata, and still periodically pines for bovines.
+In his down time, Mark enjoys spending time with his children, travelling, reading, sailing, hiking, camping, canoeing, kayaking, cross country skiing, gaming, and trolling the world wide web for random nuggets of knowledge.

 “I love coming to work everyday.
 I am blessed to work with caring and entertaining co-workers and clients.
 I take great satisfaction in using my skills to make life better for both our patients and their human guardians.”

 JoAnne has worked with research animals, and various vet clinics including, small and large animal hospitals.
-She was the District Commissioner of Balitimore Hills Pony Club, President of Arnprior Little League, and has recently started her own business called HaySmart making and selling slow feeding haynets.
+She was the District Commissioner of Baltimore Hills Pony Club, President of Arnprior Little League, and has recently started her own business called HaySmart making and selling slow feeding haynets.
 JoAnne is originally from Arnprior and now calls Almonte home.
-She is the proud mother of 2 great kids, Rebecca and Matthew and now 2 grand-daughters, Ella and Abby.
+She is the proud mother of 2 great kids, Rebecca and Matthew and now 2 grand-daughters, Ella and Abby, and grand-son, Kai.
 JoAnne currently has a German Short-haired Pointer named Drake, 2 cats named Bigs and Cutie, a horse named Pipilongstocking (Pip) and a pony named Polly.
-Joanne enjoys horseback riding, working on the farm, and spending time with family.
+JoAnne enjoys horseback riding, working on the farm, and spending time with family.

 “I have a deep abiding love and respect for animals and feel privileged to be able to help and protect them.
 I love that in my position at WCAH, I connect with families and their pets.
 It’s not just about, walking in the door, being seen by the vet, paying and leaving.
 We truly care about our clients and their families.”